atomatt/images-mirror/README.md

 For example:

-* golang starts at golang:1.0.0 and floats in the golang:1.x range
+* golang starts at golang:1.0.0 and floats in the golang:x range
 * golang:1 starts at golang:1.0.0 and floats in the golang:1.x range
 * golang:1.2 starts at golang:1.2.0 and floats in the golang:1.2.x range
 * golang:1.2.3 starts at golang:1.2.3 and floats in the golang:1.2.3 range